 Each user's permission can be configured to allow or restrict workspace organization.
 A user who can view a category can navigate to the category and view the assets within the category.
 A user who can manage a category can change or organize the contents of a category (copying, moving, deleting, and renaming), and give other users and groups access to the Folder.

-Similar to a dashboard, widget, query, or datasource, a category can be shared to a user or group.
-Categories can be shared using one of the following permissions: View, Edit, Deny.
+Similar to a dashboard, widget, query, or datasource, a category can be shared to a user or group using one of the following permissions as summarized in the table below:

 Sharing Assets in a Category

 When a category is shared with a user or group, the assets within that category (i.e. sub-categories, dashboards, widgets) are automatically shared with that user or group.
 This is especially useful for cross-collaboration, eliminating the need to share each asset individually.